Better choices for a better life

 Interest rates are at record lows, but they won’t stay this low forever.
 Don't wait until it's too late to lock in a great home loan deal.

-For the 11th consecutive month, the Reserve Bank of Australia has decided to leave the official cash rate on hold at 1.5%.
+Today’s decision marks the 15th consecutive month that the Reserve Bank has left the official cash rate on hold at the historically low setting of 1.5%.

-The latest data from CoreLogic found property values across the combined capital cities rose 1.8% throughout the month of June, taking the median dwelling value to $635,000.
+According to the latest data from CoreLogic, there was no increase in property values across the combined capital cities over the month of October.

-Anyone in an interest only loan should take the time to look at their situation and make sure they are still in the right product for their needs.
+Regardless of your circumstances, now is the right time to review your financial situation and make sure you are in the right product for your needs.

 Your broker will find out as much as possible about your circumstances and goals.